International Travel Immunizations Clinics

 International Travel Immunization Forms

-To shorten your wait, fill out and print these 4 forms* and bring all 4 forms with you to your appointment at the Health Department.
+To shorten your wait, fill out and print these four forms* and bring them with you to your appointment at the Health Department.

 - Health Department Registration Form

 - Screening Questionnaire for Immunizations: Adults | Children and Teens